antonmikolaevich/jenkins-husky/module-9/readme.md

 ## Task

-Write test scenarios to test each of CRUD operations:
+Take an API service or choose the default one (https://jsonplaceholder.typicode.com/guide/) and write test scenarios to test each of CRUD operations:

 - Create (using post() method);
 - Read (using get() method): list all resources / get a resource / filter resources;